Lepa Brena: 1984–1990: Bato, Bato and Hajde da se volimo

 After even more success, Hajde da se volimo: Udaje se Lepa Brena (Let's Love Each Other: Lepa Brena Is Getting Married) got released, making it a trilogy.
 It was followed by the studio album Boli me uvo za sve (I Don't Care About Anything).
 Boli me uvo za sve also had multiple hit songs including "Čik pogodi" (Take a Guess), "Biće belaja" (There Will Be Trouble), "Tamba lamba", and the title track.
 Lepa Brena and Slatki Greh held more than 350 concerts yearly, and would often hold two concerts in one day.
 They set a record by holding thirty-one concerts consecutively at Dom Sindikata, and seventeen concerts consecutively at the Sava Centar.

-On 24 July 1990, Brena landed with a helicopter at Vasil Levski National Stadium in Sofia, Bulgaria, and held a concert with an audience of 122 000 people.
+Brena's most memorable performance happened on 24 July 1990, in Sofia, Bulgaria, when she landed with a Mil Mi-8 helicopter at Vasil Levski National Stadium, and held a concert with an audience of 122,000 people, making it one of the most attended concerts in the world, at the time.
+Helicopter she descended on the stage with belonged to Bulgarian leader Todor Zhivkov, which soon became one of the most famous concert entrances in Balkan music history.
 While she was in Bulgaria in July 1990, she met with the Bulgarian mystic Baba Vanga.